March 11, 2022

 Using this data to find out your profits

-Once you have a clearer picture of how much individual servings are costing you, you can perform a simple calculation to work out your profits.
+Once you have a clearer picture of how much individual servings are costing you in terms of food, you can perform a simple calculation to work out your profits with the formula below.
 Simply take the revenue you made cooking a certain number of dishes and subtract the total cost it took you to make that same number of dishes.

 Still feeling overwhelmed by recipe costing?
 Join us as a CloudKitchens® licensee, and we will guide you through every step of the way.
 Fill up the form below to get in contact with us!